 For backpackers on a budget, our pick for the best hostel is the Auberge NOLA Hostel in the CBD.
 Not only is it centrally located, but it has large rooms and an on-site bar.

-We also recommend the Melrose Mansion Hotel New Orleans.
+We also recommend the Hotel Mazarin.
 Set in the French Quarter, this hotel is packed with charm, elegance and southern hospitality.

 Do you own or run a kick ass hostel?
 Want to be featured in this list?
 Get in touch at [email protected]